North Fork Pacheco Creek: Ecology

 If the Pacheco Dam is dismantled, and not re-built, then in wet years steelhead trout could again access the upper reaches of North Fork Pacheco Creek mainstem again, although limited to 12 mi of the North Fork mainstem's 19 mi by the rocky barriers at the Hole in the Rock (which also render access to Mississippi Creek impossible).
 If the dam is re-built it will remain an impassable barrier, in which case steelhead trout could be maintained in the reach just below the dam as long as flows are released in late April and May to enable successful outmigration of any smolts rearing below the dam to reach the ocean downstream.
 However, it may not be possible to guarantee flow releases in late spring in drought years.
 When late spring flows from Anderson Reservoir on nearby Coyote Creek where withheld in the dry years 2015–2017, inability to outmigrate to saltwater resulted in extirpation of the anadromous steelhead trout population there.
 The importation of non-native predator fish along with San Luis Reservoir water, including non-native largemouth bass (Micropterus salmoides) and striped bass (Morone saxatilis), and/or illegal introduction of these species (typical for large California reservoirs), also pose a potential threat to North Fork Pacheco Creek steelhead trout, should Pacheco Dam be re-built.
+Releasing dry season flows below a new Pacheco Dam is likely to harm rather than help steelhead trout as changing the creek from seasonal to perennial would enable it to support non-native predators of steelhead young such as largemouth bass and American bullfrog (Lithobates catesbeianus).
+Invasive non-native species are the second largest cause of extinction of North American fishes.

 Other native fish in North Fork Pacheco Creek include Monterey sucker (Catostomus occidentalis mniotiltus) and Sacramento pikeminnow (Ptychocheilus grandis).